Online Services Agreement

 (b) Permitted Internal Use License.
 Subject to the terms of this Section 2.1, Jupiter hereby grants Customer a limited, non-exclusive, non-transferable, non-sublicensable license to access Licensed Data through the Platform Services and to use the Licensed Data on a perpetual basis solely for Customer’s own internal business purposes including analysis, modeling and planning; provided that, such access and use is limited to the Licensed Locations and may be limited to the number of Authorized Users, the specified business unit or division of Customer or other conditions set forth in the Customer Order.

 (d) Derived Data License.
 Subject to the terms of this Section 2.1, Jupiter hereby grants Customer a limited, non-exclusive, non-transferable, non-sublicensable, perpetual license to the use Licensed Data to create Derived Data and to use and disclose the Derived Data as determined by Customer.
-“Derived Data” means data created by combining Licensed Data with other non-Jupiter data to create new data sets where the Licensed Data is not separable or discernable from the new data set.
+“Derived Data” means data created by combining Licensed Data with other non-Jupiter data to create new data sets where any Output is not separable or discernable from the new data set.

 2.2 Jupiter Trademark License.
 Subject to the terms and conditions of this Agreement and the applicable Customer Order, Jupiter hereby grants Customer a limited, non-exclusive, non-transferable, non-sublicensable, perpetual license to use Jupiter’s trademarks and service marks (each, a “Jupiter Mark”) solely as needed to perform any attribution requirements set forth in the applicable Customer Order.
-All of the Jupiter Marks will be used in accordance with those trademark guidelines provided to Customer and will inure to the benefit of Jupiter.
+Where the Jupiter Marks used consist of logos or graphics, such use will be in accordance with those trademark guidelines provided by Jupiter to Customer.
+All use of the Jupiter Marks will inure to the benefit of Jupiter.

 2.3 Notification of Non-Compliance.
 In the event Customer becomes aware of any non-compliance with the licensing terms set forth in Section 2.1 (Grants) or Section 2.2 (Trademark License), then Customer will promptly notify Jupiter and the parties will work together to address the non-compliance, including, if applicable, negotiation of additional Customer Orders to address such non-compliant activities.